Recipe by jrgh17

 There is some awesome recipes on here but this is not one of them.
 I did not care for this.

-I agree with Jay.
-This was not good at all (sorry!).
-For one, this needs WAY more liquid.
+I did not care for this recipe.
+For one thing, this needs WAY more liquid.
 The juice from two cans of diced tomatoes is not nearly enough!
-I was quite disappointed that there was nothing to dip my bread bowl top into. :( Flavor-wise, this was decent but my hubs and I agree that we've had much better.
+I was quite disappointed that there was nothing to dip my bread bowl top into. :( Flavor-wise, this was "OK," but my hubs and I agree that we've had much better.
 Thanks anyways, jrgh17.

 This is just like a recipe that came with a list of recipes from my slow cooker!
 You do need to modify though, I use 2 cans of the 28 oz Tomatoes and 3 Tbsp of the Chili Powder.
 I add 1 - 2 Tsp Cumin, a Tbsp of pickle juice, and a pickle.
 You really can go as wild or as tame as your want adding additional flavors spices etc. Great base chili recipe and it is what I have always use!